-2.4 | Energy and Life

-- Explain the concept of metabolism. - Explain the difference between potential and kinetic energy. - Explain how the first two laws of thermodynamics relate to living organisms.
+2.4 Energy and Life Learning Objectives By the end of this section, you will be able to: Explain the concept of metabolism.
+Explain the difference between potential and kinetic energy.
+Explain how the first two laws of thermodynamics relate to living organisms.